 Roofs tend to work on all types of roofs, from asphalt to cedar to metal.
 These roofs are either sloped or flat.
 Slopped roofs usually require slating, tiling, or asphalt while a flat roof uses a bitumen layer or fitting felt sheets.

-A large part of a roofer’s works is making sure your roof is structurally sound.
+A large part of a roofer’s work is making sure your roof is structurally sound.
 They repair roofs by removing and replacing broken tiles, cutting, and fitting roofing material.

 There are no specific schooling or academic requirements to become a roofer.
 They do not need to have a trade certificate or any licence to work in B.C, although there is a certification people can take to enhance their employability.
 Most roofers start off at the bottom and work their way up first as common labourers while others might go through apprenticeships with professional roofing companies.